haooken/ManiacalLabs.com/README.md

 `tags` and `categories` are optional but encouraged and can be a list of anything.

 **The most important thing to note** is that all new content will default to `draft: true` which means that they *will not* be rendered out the the live website if commited to the master branch.
 Leaving this as true until ready to go live with the post is encouraged.
 Please see [Local Hugo Server](#local-hugo-server) below for details on using drafts.

+# Scheduling Posts

+You can now setup posts to be published in the future.
+By default `new.py` sets the `date` field in the content front-matter to be the time of file creation.
+This will cause the post to go public as soon as it hits master.
+Instead you may change the `date` field to something like:

+`2020-03-05T00:00:00`

+This will not go live until March 5, 2020 at midnight.

+**PLEASE NOTE**: You should always set the time to 00:00:00 otherwise the post may not go live until the next day, due to how Travis is scheduled.

+Travis will rebuild master once per day, and any posts dated before the time of that build will then be pushed.

 # Content Resources